ydalin/HClassifier/README.md

 # HClassifier
-Finds jokes within a dataset, using a novel neural network trained on histograms of similarity statistics of the words within the candidate phrase
+Finds jokes within a dataset, using a neural network trained on histograms of similarity statistics of the words within the candidate phrase.
 Gives options for running from saved .pkl file

 Use the .yml file in the parent directory to install the conda environment: